Boundless baryons: how diffuse gas contributes to anisotropic tSZ signal around simulated Three Hundred clusters: Detectability

 \section{Detectability}

-The SO Large Aperture Telescope will measure the CMB with an angular resolution of $\sim$1.4' at 150 GHz \citep[see][for beam sizes at all frequencies]{Zhilei2021}.
-This is a similarly high resolution as ACT, but will measure more frequencies and thus be able to produce lower-noise maps of the tSZ effect.
+With first light expected in 2023, the SO Large Aperture Telescope will measure the CMB with an angular resolution of $\sim$1.4' at 150 GHz \citep[see][for beam sizes at all frequencies]{Zhilei2021}.
+This is a similarly high resolution as ACT, but will have lower noise per frequency in addition to measuring more frequencies than ACT, and thus be able to produce improved maps of the tSZ effect.
 CMB-S4 is a future microwave survey in the planning stages which will have comparable resolution but dramatically increased sensitivity.
-Figure \ref{fig:degrading_res} demonstrates a high-resolution $y$ map at resolution of 5'' in logarithmic scale, what the same $y$ map looks like in linear color scale, and mocks of the same region with forecasted SO noise and forecasted CMB-S4 noise as detailed in \citet{SO2019}.
-With SO noise, none of the clusters are large enough to appear visible by-eye.
-However, they would likely be detectable by the typical filtering that is used to do SZ cluster detection in noise-dominated tSZ maps.
+Figure \ref{fig:degrading_res} demonstrates a high-resolution $y$ map at resolution of 5'' in logarithmic scale, what the same $y$ map looks like in linear color scale, and mocks of the same region with forecasted SO noise and CMB-S4 noise (forecasting methods are detailed in \citealt{SO2019})\footnote{Noise models for SO are publicly available at \url{https://github.com/simonsobs/so_noise_models/tree/master/LAT_comp_sep_noise/v3.1.0} (we use the baseline tSZ model) and for S4 at \url{https://sns.ias.edu/~jch/S4_190604d_2LAT_Tpol_default_noisecurves.tgz} (we use the \texttt{yy} model with \texttt{deproj0}).}.
+With SO noise, none of the clusters appear visible by-eye.
+However, they would probably be detectable by the typical filtering that is used for SZ cluster detection in noise-dominated tSZ maps.
 With S4 noise, the line of four clusters is tentatively visible by-eye.
 However, the $y$ signal from intervening material is still below the noise.
 This demonstrates why oriented stacking is necessary and will continue to be necessary to detect diffuse tSZ emission, even with the next generations of CMB telescopes.

 \bsp